-You need to carefully plan out the selling process of your home if you want to avoid unnecessary delays.
+You need to carefully plan out the process of selling your home if you want to avoid unnecessary delays.
 You should gather the majority documents before you find a buyer.
 This will help save time and speed up the conveyancing process.
 Generally, you will require the following documents:

 Proof of identity

-Your conveyancer will request you to provide a proof of address such as a utility bill and for a Photo ID.
+Your conveyancer will request you to provide a proof of address such as a utility bill and a Photo ID.

 Title deeds are proof of ownership.
 It would help if you kept them handy.

 You can also download a copy of your title deeds from the Land Registry website for a few pounds.